 Direct enrollment refers to customers who initiate and complete the ELRP enrollment process with SCE directly.
 The General Questions section of the Customer FAQ covers direct enrollment eligibility requirements.
 Direct-enrolled customers receive notifications and any payments directly from the program.
 Aggregators and third-party demand response providers (DRPs) may also enroll their aggregations in ELRP.
-If you are enrolled with an aggregator or third-party DRP, please contact them for information about the program.
+Customers that are enrolled with an aggregator or third-party DRP should contact their aggregator for information about the program.
 If you are enrolled in the Base Interruptible Program (BIP) through an aggregator and they choose to not enroll in ELRP, you will not be able to directly enroll.

 If you’re directly enrolling in ELRP, you should have this information ready:

 - Business name (as it appears on your bill).

 - Service address (as it appears on your bill).

 - The customer representative’s contact information (name, email, phone number).

 - Your load reduction nominations (in kilowatts or kW) for each service account.

 - The maximum nomination you submit should be no greater than the previous year’s peak usage on any given day.
 The minimum required nomination is 1 kW.

 - The email address you want to use to receive event notifications.